English

 Digital Reading Records: At Ashwell we use the online Boom Reader (formally)GoRead Reading App which is a digital reading record.
 Please see the parent guides below for help with any part of it before contacting your classroom teacher:

 Guided Reading: At Ashwell we teach specific reading skills through both whole class and small group (carousel) lessons.
 All classes from Early Years to Year 6 follow the same teaching style sequence tailored for their year group to ensure the children can move from year group to year group seamlessly and progressively.
-These lessons incorporate reading skills including: pre-reading, teacher discussion groups, follow-up tasks, grammar and punctuation skills and love of reading activities.
+These lessons incorporate reading skills, including: pre-reading, teacher discussion groups, follow-up tasks, grammar and punctuation skills and a love of reading activities.

 New - School writing unit overview can be found in the documents below.